 "The Memory Remains".
-You're lying if you say that the old woman (Marianne Faithfull, a famous English singer and actor) singing and playing the accordion isn't going to keep you up at night.
+You're lying if you say that the old woman (Marianne Faithfull, a famous English singer and actor) singing and playing the barrel organ isn't going to keep you up at night.
 Something like this.

 "Fight Fire With Fire" can also be pretty terrifying.
 It's a song about a nuclear holocaust.
 The sound of a bomb going off at the end doesn't help.